-IF A NATIONS VALUES AND IDENITY WERE JUDGED BY ITS JUSTICE SYSTEM
+IF A NATIONS VALUES AND IDENTITY WERE JUDGED BY ITS JUSTICE SYSTEM

 WHAT WOULD OUR JUSTICE SYSTEM SAY ABOUT US AS A NATION ?